Large Urban, population 600,000

 In order to facilitate energy efficiency improvements of commercial and industrial buildings in its jurisdiction, the City of Milwaukee implemented a property assessed clean energy (PACE) program which allows building owners to repay loans for clean energy improvements over time through a special assessment on their property tax bill attached to the property, not the owner.
 If the owner sells the property before the end of the loan term, the new owner inherits the loan along with the energy improvements, which reduces the risk of financing to building owners.
 This financing option removes barriers of access to capital and split incentives when property ownership term is shorter than project payback by availing additional financing options to building owners.

-The PACE program is part of the broader Milwaukee Energy Efficiency (Me2) program, which also offers financing for home energy efficiency projects.
+The PACE program is part of Milwaukee’s comprehensive Better Building Challenge program, which also offers financing for home energy efficiency projects.
 The city pursued PACE because it helps owners finance improvements that serve the general welfare of the community by increasing property values, stimulating local economic activity, and providing environmental benefit.

 Before Milwaukee could do this, the State of Wisconsin first had to pass enabling legislation to allow municipalities to offer PACE programs.
 The Wisconsin state legislature passed two pieces of related legislation, SB642 in 2009 and SB425 in 2011, which enabled Milwaukee to move forward with PACE.
 The state code now allows political subdivisions to make loans or enter into loan repayment agreements with a third party to an owner or lessee of a building within their jurisdiction for the purposes of completing energy and water efficiency improvements as well as renewable energy installations.

 Milwaukee is utilizing an open market model whereby private lenders can provide PACE loans on an individual basis (rather than the city bundling projects and selling PACE bonds).